Shop my Scandinavia guide with 200+ tips and map

 Ribersborgs kallbadhus is a beautiful Swedish bathhouse that was opened back in 1898 and continues to operate today.
 Here you can take a swim in the Baltic sea year-round and then go inside to enjoy the saunas, a practice that make Scandinavians swear is the secret to staying healthy.
 When visiting the bathhouse, it is required to bathe nude which means that there are separate sections for men and women.

-And if nude bathing isn’t you’re thing, Ribersborgstranden is the best beach to sunbathe and go for a swim right in the city centre.
+If you’re just looking to relax at the beach, Ribersborgstranden is 2.5 kilometres long and is the best beach to sunbathe and go for a swim right in the city centre.

 Walk through the best parks in Malmö